GabrieleRusso11/exproblab_assignment_2/README.md

 - robot_state node that keeps track of the robot state (position and battery level)

-- SImple algorithms for planning and controlling the robot (simulating the necessary time for performing the corresponding operations)
+- Slam_gmapping and move_base for plan and move the robot towards the goal location avoiding the walls and the obstacles

 - Log informations for each node with different colors

+- 3D simulation environment using Gazebo

+- 3D robot model (robot_model.xacro and robot_model.gazebo) with a camera and hokuyo laser scan gazebo plugins, four wheels, skid_steer_drive controller, and a manipulator with a revolute base joint and a prismatic joint on the link 1 in order to move up and down the camera on it.

 ## System’s limitations and Possible technical Improvements

-- **Environment**: in this assignment there is an ideal environment, so there aren't walls and obstacle.
+- **Manipulator movements**: the movement of the robot manipulator are not smooth, especially when there is the rotation of the joint base.
+A possible improvement is to modify parameters in the robot_model.xacro and choosing better tuning parameters for the joint position controllers.

-So a first possible improvement is to build a more realistic simulated environment for instance with walls and obstacle, in order to test the behaviour of the code and of the robot in a more proper way.
+- **Robot motion**: the robot moves very slowly.
+A possible improvement is to modify some move_base parameters in order to make the robot faster and more agile.

-- **Planner and Controller**: the planner and the controller node are very simple and they do nothing of practical.
-The planner simply creates a plan composed by the initial position, a generic intermediate position and the target position.
-The controller simply takes the plan and update the robot position until it reaches the final location.
-So both nodes simulates a planner and controller nodes.
-A possible improvement is to develop a more realistic and efficient planner and controller algorithms, for instance to evaluate a reasonable path towards the target location (avoiding obstacles and walls) and to control the actuator of the robot in order to follow the generated path.

 - **Battery management**: Actually the battery level is only a boolean variable that passes from True to false (and viceversa) in order to simulate the change of the battery level.
 The charging and discharging of the battery are a simple busy waiting times.
 So a first improvement is to output the charging and the discharging of the battery in order to show to the users the increasing or decreasing of the battery.
 Lastly, the battery management can be improved with a more realistic and proper algorithm, in order to make the battery usage more realistic.